-We communicated our risk assessment and audit response to management and the Audit Committee of the Supervisory Board.
+In all of our audits, we addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the Management Board that may represent a risk of material misstatement due to fraud.
+We communicated our risk assessment and audit response to the Management Board and the Audit Committee of the Supervisory Board.
 Our audit procedures differ from a specific forensic fraud investigation, which investigation often has a more in-depth character.
 Our procedures to address fraud risk related to revenue recognition are included in the key audit matter.